Neuroinflab/pyEcoHAB/README.rst

 pyEcoHAB is a Python library for loading and analyzing behavioral data obtained in experiments performed with the Eco-HAB.
 Eco-HAB is a system for fully automated and ecologically relevant assessment of social impairments in mice.

-pyEcoHAB supports both Python2 and Python3.
+pyEcoHAB supports Python3.

 pyEcoHAB allows for easy access to antenna registrations.
 It implements a heuristic calculating timing and duration of animal visists to Eco-HAB compartments.
 It also provides methods for determining mouse activity (number of visits and time spent in each chamber), in-cohort sociability, solitude (time mouse spent alone in Eco-HAB chambers) and following.

-Install
+Installation:

+pip install git+https://github.com/Neuroinflab/pyEcoHAB.git  --user

 To read-in and analyze a sample data-set type:

 >>> import pyEcoHAB